aquasecurity/kube-hunter/README.md

 ~~~
 cd ./kube-hunter
 pip install -r requirements.txt

-In the case you have python 3.x in the path as your default, use "python2 -m pip install -r requirements.txt"
+In the case where you have python 3.x in the path as your default, and python2 refers to a python 2.7 executable, use "python2 -m pip install -r requirements.txt"
 ~~~
 Run:
 `./kube-hunter.py`